 Irene S. LaRoche, Ed.D. is a teacher and social studies department chairperson at Amherst Regional Middle School in Amherst, Massachusetts, a clinical faculty member in the College of Education at the University of Massachusetts Amherst, and a 2019-2020 Climate Resiliency Fellow with Shelburne Farms organization in Vermont.

 Lexie Brearley is a middle school teacher at Monomoy Middle School in Chatham, Massachusetts.

 Katerina Sherrick is a middle school social studies teacher at Westfield Middle School in Westfield, Massachusetts.

 Amy Cyr is a middle school social studies teacher at Hampshire Regional School in Westhampton, Massachusetts.

-Erich Leaper is a middle school social studies teacher at Greenfield Middle School in Greenfield, Massachusetts.
+Erich Leaper is an 8th grade social studies and English/language arts teacher at Greenfield High School in Greenfield, Massachusetts.

 Sharon A. Edwards, Ed.D. is an author, retired elementary school teacher and a clinical faculty member in the College of Education at the University of Massachusetts Amherst.